-If you are wondering how to make the perfect cheese steak baguette?
-Then follow this recipe
+If you are wondering how to make the perfect cheese steak baguette, follow this recipe.

 Originating in the 1930s, the cheese steak baguette (also known as a ‘philly cheese baguette’), is a simple recipe to follow, considering you’ll get such tasty results.
 Here’s an easy guide on how to cook your favourite baguette from home.
 We’re warning you – these can become addictive.

 In order to make the perfect cheese steak baguette, it’s essential that you use quality and fresh ingredients.

 What steak is best to use?

 There is no rule for which type of steak you can use…but it would be a bit of a waste if you use something like an expensive fillet – that isn’t necessary.
 Saying that though, a good cheese steak baguette still requires quality ingredients for maximum flavour and so we recommend:

 Tip: The thinner you cut the steak – the better.
 Also, cut steak when it’s cold to get a closer cut.
 Allow steak to sit at room temperature for at least 30 minutes before cooking.

 What cheese is best for a steak baguette:

 There aren’t any rules around cheese for your steak baguette.
 Whatever you takes your fancy, however, processed or rubbery cheeses will need to be avoided.
 Our advice is to use cheese that is sharp and mature as that’ll really add to the flavour.
 Cheeses you might wish to consider are:

 What baguette should I use?